Amid COVID worries, fist bumps for Biden — with exceptions

 The no-handshake guidance comes as the White House has emphasized that COVID-19 should not disrupt daily life due to the availability of tests and therapeutics.
 Biden’s prior overseas trips — including a visit to Europe last fall during the surge in cases caused by the delta variant — did not include attempts to curtail Biden’s handshakes.

 Madhani reported from Jerusalem.
-Associated Press writers Zeke Miller and Chris Megerian in Washington to this report.
+Associated Press writers Josef Federman in Jerusalem and Zeke Miller, Chris Megerian and Darlene Superville in Washington to this report.